Why Pakistanis In The Otherworldly Highlands Aren't Happy To See Pakistani Tourists

 Nazira, like many Pakistani tourists interviewed, says she was horrified to hear that locals found them to be unclean.

 "We throw our trash in the bin," she insists.
-But at the next table, another group of Pakistani tourists left their pizza boxes and plastic cups of tea behind on a table, ignoring the large trash can nearby.
+But at the next table, another group of Pakistani tourists left their pizza boxes and plastic cups of tea on a table, ignoring the large trash can nearby.

 Regardless of how the majority of Pakistani tourists behave, clearly there are problems.
-Some of the city's bazaars are pasted with signs pleading with tourists to use trash cans and not take photos.
-Residents said during the summer, visiting Pakistani men snapped photos of local women without their permission and shared them online.
+Some of the city's bazaars are pasted with signs pleading with tourists to use trash cans and to not take photos.
+Residents said that during the summer, visiting Pakistani men snapped photos of local women without their permission and shared them online.

 "We didn't put [these warning signs] up when it was just foreign tourists," says Nazir Ali, who guards a mosque.
 "But when domestic tourists came, they misused the pictures.
 A lot of women weren't comfortable.
-They were scared, they don't know how the picture will be used."
+They were scared.
+They don't know how the picture will be used."

 Ali says the issue really emerged when residents found images of local women on social media with commentary that suggested they were not honorable.
-That's because the women in far northern Pakistan don't always cover their hair and they have a tradition of working in public as farmers, shopkeepers and shepherds and their girls play sports in public — a stark contrast to the far more conservative plains below and even to other communities in the mountains.
+Women in far northern Pakistan don't always cover their hair, they have a tradition of working in public as farmers, shopkeepers and shepherds, and their girls play sports in public — a stark contrast to the far more conservative plains below and even to other communities in the mountains.

 The patron of a tiny restaurant, Lal Shehzadi, 38, acknowledged cultural tensions with domestic tourists.
 She says some of them have asked if her husband was dead, and if not, why she worked, because it was so unusual in the plains.